mustafaturan/bus-sample-project/README.md

 ### Emitting events

 Events can be emitted on any package.
-As a sample four events (two topics) created on [main.go](main.go) file like:
+As a sample, four events (two topics) created on [main.go](main.go) file like:

 ```go